7 Max for Live Devices Worth Buying in 2026

 MIDIseq by Reclaimed BCN

 The modulation capabilities extend beyond MIDI notes.
 MIDIseq can target any controllable parameter in your Live session at audio rate, with independent clock dividers, last-step settings, and resync options per channel.
 The result is a device that can generate both precise, locked grooves and chaotic polymetric patterns depending on how you configure it.
-The learning curve is real, but the ceiling is high.

 Price: €48 · reclaimedbcn.com